Measles outbreaks in Japan, Taiwan: Should we be worried?

 Q. Will a measles outbreak occur in Singapore?

 A. It is unlikely that an outbreak will happen here as a large proportion of Singaporeans have been vaccinated.
 This not only provides immunity to those vaccinated, but also decreases the likelihood of measles within the unvaccinated population.
-This is herd immunity: this occurs when the vaccination of a significant proportion of a population can provide a measure of protection towards unvaccinated and non-immune individuals.
+This is herd immunity: This occurs when the vaccination of a significant proportion of a population can provide a measure of protection towards unvaccinated and non-immune individuals.